kreasof-ai/Homunculus-Project/README.md

 By [Habibullah Akbar](https://chavyv.vercel.app)

 ![Internal latent loop (7)](https://github.com/user-attachments/assets/5e176ad9-7004-4864-8009-3c8925f4702d)
-> (The image above is a bit misleading because Rotary Positional Encoding happens at each block, not only at the first gate)

 This is a simple implementation of the iterable Transformer model, where the model can *rethink* its internal cognitive process with an internal confidence score as a guide.
 Akin of slow thinking mechanism.
 So this is the simple explanation of how it works: